-6 Connecting Acronis Cyber Backup Cloud software to storage backends via Backup Gateway
+6 Connecting Acronis Cyber Backup Cloud software to backup storage

 Backup storage uses Backup Gateway is a storage access point.
 It is intended for service providers who use Acronis Cyber Backup and/or Acronis Cyber Backup Cloud and want to store their clients' backed-up data in the local cluster, in the cloud (like Google Cloud, Microsoft Azure, and AWS S3), or on NAS (via the NFS protocol).